rmadlal/thoth-mod/README.md

 ## Installation

-- Go to your game's installation location (by default: C:\Program Files (x86)\Steam\steamapps\common\THOTH\THOTH_Data\Managed (on Windows)).
+1. Go to your game's installation location (by default: `C:\Program Files (x86)\Steam\steamapps\common\THOTH\THOTH_Data\Managed` (on Windows)).
-- Back-up the file Assembly-CSharp.dll.
+2. Back-up the file Assembly-CSharp.dll.
 You can rename the file to any other name (e.g Assembly-CSharp-backup.dll), or move it someplace else.
-- Copy the new Assembly-CSharp.dll into this folder.
+3. Copy the new Assembly-CSharp.dll into this folder.

 ## Features

 ### Game behaviour

-- The game opens in windowed mode.
+- Window size is determined via the `settings.txt` file located in the main folder of the game (`..\THOTH`).
+It also stores the last window size for the next time the game is launched.
-- The game now doesn't pause in the background.
+- The game doesn't pause in the background.

 ### Timers